 Brent Musburger is VSiN's lead on-air talent and managing editor.

+Where is Brent Musburger now?
+He's right here in Vegas at VSiN, The Sports Betting Network.
 One of the most prominent personalities in the history of sports television, Musburger called countless big events during a 15-year stay at CBS that started in 1975 and throughout his career at ABC/ESPN from 1990 to Jan.
 31, 2017.

 Musburger worked play-by-play on NFL games and hosted the groundbreaking studio show “The NFL Today” at CBS, where he also called the NCAA Final Four, the NBA, the Masters, U.S. Open tennis, boxing, horse racing and Major League Baseball.